Misoprostol

 Misoprostol is a synthetic prostaglandin medication used to prevent and treat stomach and duodenal ulcers, induce labor, cause an abortion, and treat postpartum bleeding due to poor contraction of the uterus.
-It is taken by mouth when used to prevent gastric ulcers in people taking NSAIDs.
-For abortions it is used by itself and with mifepristone or methotrexate.
-By itself, effectiveness for abortion is between 66% and 90%.
+It is taken by mouth when used to prevent gastric ulcers in people taking nonsteroidal anti-inflammatory drugs (NSAID).
+For abortions it is typically used in conjunction with mifepristone or methotrexate, but can be used alone.
+By itself, effectiveness for abortion is between 82% and 100%.
+Its efficacy with mifepristone is higher, but varies based on gestational age.
+The misoprostol-only abortion regimen is typically recommended only when mifepristone is not available.
 For labor induction or abortion, it is taken by mouth, dissolved in the mouth, or placed in the vagina.
 For postpartum bleeding it may also be used rectally.

 Common side effects include diarrhea and abdominal pain.
-It is pregnancy category X meaning that it is known to result in negative outcomes for the fetus if taken during pregnancy.
+It is in pregnancy category X, meaning that it is known to result in negative outcomes for the fetus if taken during pregnancy.
 In rare cases, uterine rupture may occur.
 It is a prostaglandin analogue—specifically, a synthetic prostaglandin E1 (PGE1).

-Misoprostol was developed in 1973.
+Misoprostol was developed in 1973 and first created for the treatment of gastric ulcers.
+Its first uses for abortion emerged in Latin America in the 1980s, as women noticed miscarriage was a side effect of the medication.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.

 Medical uses

 Ulcer prevention

 Misoprostol is used for the prevention of NSAID-induced gastric ulcers.
 It acts upon gastric parietal cells, inhibiting the secretion of gastric acid by G-protein coupled receptor-mediated inhibition of adenylate cyclase, which leads to decreased intracellular cyclic AMP levels and decreased proton pump activity at the apical surface of the parietal cell.
-Because other classes of drugs, especially H2-receptor antagonists and proton pump inhibitors, are more effective for the treatment of acute peptic ulcers, misoprostol is only indicated for use by people who are both taking NSAIDs and are at high risk for NSAID-induced ulcers, including the elderly and people with ulcer complications.
 Misoprostol is sometimes coprescribed with NSAIDs to prevent their common adverse effect of gastric ulceration (e.g., with diclofenac in Arthrotec).

-However, even in the treatment of NSAID-induced ulcers, omeprazole proved to be at least as effective as misoprostol, but was significantly better tolerated, so misoprostol should not be considered a first-line treatment.
-Misoprostol-induced diarrhea and the need for multiple daily doses (typically four) are the main issues impairing compliance with therapy.
+However, even in the treatment of NSAID-induced ulcers, omeprazole proved to be at least as effective as misoprostol, but was significantly better tolerated, so misoprostol is not considered a first-line treatment.
+Misoprostol-induced diarrhea and the need for multiple daily doses impairing treatment for gastric ulcers.